-2) ZeroJava Compiler: Using our ZeroJava compiler, programmers can translate NP statements expressed in ZeroJava high-level code into optimized ZMIPS machine code.
+2) ZeroJava Compiler: Using our ZeroJava compiler, programmers can translate NP statements expressed in ZeroJava high-level code into optimized zMIPS machine code.
 Since ZeroJava is a strongly-typed language, the first step performed by our compiler is to statically analyze the program and verify its type safety, i.e., ensure that the types of expressions are consistent.
 For instance, a variable declared as an integer cannot be assigned with a different data or class type on the same scope.
+To detect syntax errors, our compiler performs multiple visits on the ZeroJava code to first extract the classes information, then generate a symbol table, and finally check the static type-safety of all the expressions in the high-level code.
 Our compiler also throws an error if an answer function is missing, as this is required to halt the abstract machine.
 Consecutively, the ZeroJava compiler parses the high-level code, generates an IR that is in turn consumed by the code optimizer.
-In particular, our code optimizer reduces the IR code based on the results of static analysis, employing data-flow analyses and optimization techniques including live-range, dead-code, constant- and copy-propagation [49].
+In particular, our code optimizer reduces the IR code based on the results of static analysis, employing data-flow analyses and optimization techniques including liverange, dead-code, constant- and copy-propagation [50].
 Finally, our compiler performs register allocation on the IR to further reduce the number of registers and generates ZMIPS assembly.
 Our optimizations based on IR static-analysis can be summarized as follows: